Free Trial Try Design Master for 30 Days

 Size + letter (Electrical for AutoCAD Only)

-The Size + letter format use lists the ampacity and a single letter.
+The Size + letter format lists the ampacity and a single letter.
 The letter after the ampacity is consistent based upon the type of feeder but is not intended to be descriptive by itself.

 If you combine the wire count for neutral and hot wires, the following letters are used: